 - Reuse any items that you can for future events.

 - Recycle items that are recyclable.
 My recycling resources guide will help you determine what you can and can’t recycle.

 - Save or freeze leftovers.
 I bet you have a lot of leftovers.
 Instead of throwing them away, or stuffing them in the fridge, only to rot, whittle that waste by properly storing and “reusing” your leftovers.
 My post on food waste will get you started.

 - Compost or food recycle.
-If you can, compost unwanted food in a backyard setting or through a commercial compost facility.
-Read my post on how to recognize the difference between biodegradable and compostable products so you know what you can and can’t compost.
+If you can, compost unwanted food.
+Before you get started, read my post on how to recognize the difference between biodegradable and compostable products so you know what you can and can’t compost.